SBIMB/ica-elwazi/README.md

         --parameters enable_variant_annotation:false \
         --parameters output_file_prefix:"\${sample_id}")
 ```
+The analysis codes for the different input types can be found in ICA itself (although the values are contained in the different `params.json` files inside this repo).
 The IDs for the desired TSV and GVCF files need to be specified in the `params.json` file.

 ## Acknowledgements
 ![eLwazi](public/assets/images/elwazi_logo.png "eLwazi")